Breeding Terms and Conditions

 8. Shipping of Semen

 The Holsteiner Verband Hengsthaltungs GmbH, Elmshorn strives to provide all breeders with the chosen semen in the best possible way.
 The shipping of semen by frequently used stallions in great demand may be restricted to max.
-2 straws per mare per heat cycle.
-Mare owners are advised to have ovaries, uterus, and cervix of their mares in heat examined by an experienced vet to determine the best time for breeding.
+2 doses of chilled semen per mare per heat cycle.
+Any stallion not stationed at Elmshorn will incur semen shipping costs.
+This also applies if the semen is shipped to a Verband station or picked up at Elmshorn.
+Shipping boxes and/or returnable equitainers must be returned to Elmshorn within 14 days at the breeder’s expense; otherwise they will be charged to the breeder’s account.

 9. Foal / No Foal Report